UAMayab/infosec/assignments/assignment1.md

 - encrypt/decrypt using the Caesar Cipher.
 - perform cryptoanalisis on the ciphertext using as a reference the three available corpus of data
+- plot your statistical analysis from the corpus of data

 Happy hacking!